South Lakes Safari Zoo

 Face masks

-We moved on from aviary to feed one of the big cats, a Jaguar - due to Covid restrictions, and the fact that some animals are vulnerable to catching it from humans, it is a necessity to wear a face mask when feeding the big cats and the giant otter.
-This was a problem for our Little One, as he won't wear a mask, but we knew this in advance, and also that with the other animals were were feeding later in the day wearing a mask wasn't necessary!
+We moved on from the aviary to feed one of the big cats, a Jaguar - due to Covid restrictions, and the fact that some animals are vulnerable to catching it from humans, it is a necessity to wear a face mask when feeding the big cats and the giant otter.
+This was a problem for our Little One, as he won't wear a mask, but we knew this in advance, and also that with the other animals we were feeding later in the day wearing a mask wasn't necessary!

 The giant otter was happy to eat his diet of fish, while the Jaguar, much to my wife's disgust, devoured loads of chicks, handed to it on a pair of cooking tongs!